-These data analyst skills, including SQL, R or Python, and machine learning, are the most in demand by Coursera’s community of 65 million global learners.
+These data analyst skills, including SQL, R or Python, and machine learning, are the most in demand by Coursera’s community of 82 million global learners (as of March 2021).
 If you have experience with one or more of these, mention it in your cover letter, especially if they match the job description.

 The final paragraph of your cover letter should summarize why you’re the best fit for the job.
 More importantly, it should include a call to action.
 Express that you’d like to discuss the role further.
 Offer some availability for an interview.
 Ask about next steps.

 The idea here is to get the hiring manager thinking about the next step in the hiring process with you as a part of it.